momentohq/momento-cli/CONTRIBUTING.md

 ### Deploying

-After merge a pr will be created in this repo https://github.com/momentohq/homebrew-tap.
-Once the pr passes all checks, approve the pr and label it as `pr-pull`.
+After merge a pull request (PR) will be created in this repo https://github.com/momentohq/homebrew-tap.
+Once the PR passes all checks, approve the PR and label it as `pr-pull`.
 It will then get automatically merged by the homebrew bot, and a release will be created for it.